Spacecraft

 Keplerian Representation

 While Cartesian representation provides precise position and velocity, Keplerian elements offer an intuitive description of orbit shape and orientation.
-These six classical parameters uniquely define an orbit:
+These six classical parameters uniquely define an orbit:- Semi-Major Axis (SMA): Controls orbit size and period.
+The primary target for altitude maintenance operations.

 - Eccentricity (e): Describes orbit shape, where 0 represents a perfect circle and values less than 1 indicate elliptical orbits